joolstorrentecalo/gitlab-foss/doc/user/gitlab_duo/turn_on_off.md

    [`duo_features_enabled`](../../api/graphql/getting_started.md#update-project-settings)
    setting to `false`.
 (The default is `true`.)

-::EndTabs

 ### Turn off for an instance

 DETAILS:
 **Offering:** Self-managed

-::Tabs

-:::TabTitle In 17.4 and later

-In GitLab 17.4 and later, follow these instructions to turn off GitLab Duo for the instance.
+You can turn off GitLab Duo for the instance.

 Prerequisites: